- Search The Registry

-On this date, Philippa D. Schuyler was born in 1931.
+On this date, in 1931, Philippa D. Schuyler was born.
 She was a Black concert pianist and writer.

 As a baby, newspapers and other articles wrote about her prodigal development as she crawled at four weeks, walked at eight months, read at two years, and played the piano at age three.
 Schuyler could spell four-letter words at age four and played piano (her compositions) on the radio.

 She had a measured IQ of 180 at age seven, graduated from elementary school at age ten, had written over 100 compositions by thirteen, and for that birthday, completed "Manhattan Nocturne," her first orchestra work, scored for 100 instruments.
 The New York Philharmonic performed this piece during the last performance of the Young People's Concert season (1944-45).

 After high school graduation at age fifteen, Schuyler wrote "The Rhapsody of Youth" in honor of the inauguration of Haitian president Paul Magloire.
 She was knighted for this and performed command for Ethiopia’s Halie Selassie and Queen Elizabeth of Belgium.